-This represents a grant to aid with start up costs for a new academy on conversion into the Trust.
+In 2019, this represented a grant to aid with start up costs for a new academy on conversion into the Trust.

 Other government grants

 This represents other funding from the government towards the provision of education.

 Pupil premium

 This represents funding to help raise achievement and improve outcomes for pupils from low income families who are eligible for free school meals.